mamantoha/mpd_client/MPD_COMMANDS.md

 > Same as `listall`, except it also returns metadata info in the same format as `lsinfo`.

 ---
+`listfiles [URI]`

+> Lists the contents of the directory `URI`, including files are not recognized by `MPD`. `URI` can be a path relative to the music directory or an `URI` understood by one of the storage plugins.
+The response contains at least one line for each directory entry with the prefix `"file: "` or  `"directory: "`, and may be followed by file attributes such as `"Last-Modified"` and `"size"`.

+> For example, `smb://SERVER` returns a list of all shares on the given SMB/CIFS server; `nfs://servername/path` obtains a directory listing from the NFS server.

+---
 `lsinfo [URI] => fetch_database`

 > Lists the contents of the directory `URI`.